brijsiyag/Sorting-Visualizer/README.md

 ## Available Scripts

-In the project directory to setup :
+To setup Project in your Machine :

 ### `npm install`
 Installs React and missing Node Nodules